-Originally from New Zealand, Ashley graduated with a Bachelor of Sport & Exercise Science in 2014.
-This is where she developed a passion for using exercise as medicine, which led her to complete a Masters in Clinical Exercise Physiology (Hons) at the University of Auckland in 2016.
-Understanding the significance exercise has on ageing, her dissertation explored associations between socio-demographic factors and the frailty syndrome in older adults with cardiovascular disease.
-Exercise Physiology was still developing in NZ so work brought her to Australia.
-Ashley believes in using an evidence based approach to manage long term health, movement, and pain through exercise in a fun and safe environment.
-When she’s not at work, Ashley enjoys Pilates, exploring Brisbane and learning Aussie phrases.
+Before skipping the pond from New Zealand, Ashley graduated with a Bachelor of Sport & Exercise Science in 2014.
+Optimizing the health and wellbeing of others led her to complete a Masters in Clinical Exercise Physiology (Hons) in 2016.
+Ashley believes that knowledge is power and uses education to improve client engagement and understanding of how exercise can be adapted to benefit their health.
+Ashley uses an evidence based approach to encourage positive lifestyle habits, manage long term health, movement, and pain through exercise in a fun and safe environment.
+When she’s not at work, Ashley enjoys Pilates and exploring Brisbane for great food and wine.

 Ashley has had experience in occupational and clinical rehabilitation settings and has particular skill in working with clients who have cardiopulmonary or metabolic conditions, including:

 > Diabetes Mellitus

 Ashley has a passion for helping others create positive lifestyle habits to improve their general well-being and reduce cardiometabolic risk factors.

 Jun 2021 Exercise After Bariatric Surgery

 Jan 2021 Psychology, behaviour change & wellbeing management

 Aug 2020 Evidence for use of Resistance Training Webinar